Configure Horizon pods and pod federations in the Workspace ONE Access console to sync resources and assignments to the Workspace ONE Access service.

 Sync Duplicate Apps Set to No if you want to prevent duplicate applications from being synced from multiple servers.

 When Workspace ONE Access is deployed in multiple data centers, the same resources are set up in the multiple data centers.
-Setting this option to No prevents duplication of the desktop or application pools in your Intelligent Hub catalog.
+Setting this option to No prevents duplication of the desktop or application pools in the Intelligent Hub catalog.

-Activation Policy Select how you want to make resources in this collection available to users in the Intelligent Hub app and portal.
+Activation Policy Select how you want to make resources in this collection available to users in the Workspace ONE Intelligent Hub app and portal.
 If you intend to set up an approval flow, select User-Activated, otherwise select Automatic.

 With both the User-Activated and Automatic options, the resources are added to the Apps tab.
-Users can use the resources from the Apps tab or mark them as favorites and run them from the Favorites tab.
+Users can run the resources from the Apps tab or mark them as favorites and run them from the Favorites tab.
 However, to set up an approval flow for any of the apps, you must select User Activated for that app.

-The activation policy applies to all user entitlements for all the resources in the collection.
+The activation policy applies to all user assignments for all the resources in the collection.
 You can modify the activation policy for individual users or groups per resource, from the user or group page in the Users & Groups tab.

 None: No default preference is set at the administrator level.
 If this option is set to None and the end user does not set a preference either, the Horizon Default display protocol setting is used to determine how to launch the desktop or application.